microsoft/ApplicationInsights-JS/README.md

 appInsights.flush();
 ```

-Custom properties can be included in your telemetry through the `properies` named argument.
+Custom properties can be included in your telemetry through the `properties` named argument.
 This can be done with *any* of the Track APIs.

 ```js
 appInsights.trackEvent({